kmaterna/Tutorials_for_intermediate/Software_In_Science/README.md

 ### My ongoing journey in scientific computing

+**Theme: All the code we write is software**.

+So what is software?
+What is the purpose of software?
+Where does it live, and for how long?

+* **The Promise of Open Source**
+    * Collaboration, outsourcing, citing code authors.

-* **Why use Git and Github?**
+* **Why use Version Control and Open Source?**
-    * Reason 1: seamlessly sync your code across multiple computers (most important reason for me).
+    * Reason 1: sync your code across multiple computers (most important reason for me).
     * Reason 2: version control (it's scary to code without it now).
     * Reason 3: the possibility of open source software and collaborating through pull requests.

-* **The Promise of Open Source**
-    * Collaboration, outsourcing, citing code authors.
+    * Git vs. Github

 * **Overview of Software Libraries**
     * The concept of library code vs. research code: two fundamentally different things.